Assay Proof Gallery

 PASS Authentic evidence, declared standards pass.
 The pack is intact, the signature is valid, and all claimed checks succeeded.

 HONEST FAIL Authentic evidence, declared standards fail.
 The pack is intact, but the system violated its own standard.
 The failure is sealed — it cannot be rewritten after signing.
+A signed failure is stronger evidence than a vague pass.

 TAMPERED Evidence changed after signing.
 One or more files were modified.
 The pack cannot be trusted as authentic evidence.